chainer/chainer/docs/source/tutorial/ptb.rst

 * We use the **LSTM** (long short-term memory) for the connection of hidden layers.
   The LSTM is the one of major recurrent neural net unit.
-It is desined for remembering the long-term memory, which means the the relation of the separated words, such that the word at beggining of sentence and that at end.
+It is desined for remembering the long-term memory, which means the the relation of the separated words, such that the word at beginning of sentence and that at end.
 * We also use the **dropout** before the LSTM and linear transformation.
 Dropout is the one of the refularization techniques for reducing overfitting on training data.